Southclaws/modern-webdev/README.md

 Once you're more experienced you can experiment and prove me wrong but so far, these are what I've found to be the most optimal way to do the things I do.

+### A Side Note regarding "Command Line tools"

+Most of what you're about to install are considered "Command Line" applications/programs/tools/apps/etc. What is meant by "Command Line" is the PowerShell/CMD/Bash terminal - that is also known as a "command line" (hence the name "Command Prompt" on Windows, also known simply as "cmd")

+A "Command Line" tool is typically an app you run by typing its name into a shell. `git` is a perfect example of a command line tool.
+The only way you interact with git is by executing it.

+Typically, command line tools do _one thing_ at a time then exit.
+They don't run in the background or open in a window or do anything like that, they do what they are asked and then they exit.

+When you typed `git` in the terminal above, the default behaviour is to print out the short help message and exit.
+Most other actions with most other command line apps follow this pattern of being executed and then immediately exiting.

+I'm explaining this because it's probably quite a new concept to those of you who are used to using apps with graphical interfaces.
+You open up Google Chrome and browse the internet, you don't open up Chrome with a specific instruction to display facebook.com for 5 seconds then exit immediately.

 ### Node.js

 https://nodejs.org/en/ - side note: get LTS, LTS means "Long Term Support" which